chihebabiza/cpp-rock-paper-scissors/README.md

 ```

 ## License
-This project is licensed under the MIT License.
+This project is open-source and can be modified or distributed freely.

 ## Author
 Chiheb abiza